yushundong/yushundong.github.io/_pages/prospectivestudent.md

 When emailing your application, kindly mark the subject with **[PhD Application]** to ensure it receives prompt attention.

-**<span style="color:red">Update</span>**: Due to the delay of [BoG review process](https://compliance.fsu.edu/foreign-influence/agreements-foreign-principals), only students who are currently not residing in countries of concern are qualified for 2024 fall admission.
+**<span style="color:red">Update</span>**: Due to the delay of [BoG review process](https://compliance.fsu.edu/foreign-influence/agreements-foreign-principals), only students currently not residing in countries of concern are qualified for 2024 fall admission.
 For example, students currently in the US are qualified for 2024 fall admission.

 ## Research Intern Application